tomoyasuzuki/AttractingContributors/README.md

 - 2. Please add comment why you like the language.
   - format is <your-name>:<comment>

-# My Favorite Programming Language
+# List of Popular Programming Language
 - C++ : 1
   - Tomoya Suzuki: